 F. All faculty, staff, students, and visitors operating a motor vehicle on University property shall have a valid driver’s license and motor vehicle liability insurance coverage as required by State law.
 The vehicle shall have proper license plates.

-I. Non- Motorized Vehicles: Pedestrians have the right of way at all times.
+J. Non- Motorized Vehicles: Pedestrians have the right of way at all times.
 Bicycles are permitted on campus, however they must yield the right of way to pedestrians and must be parked in bicycle racks available throughout campus.
-Bicycles are not permitted inside University buildings.
-Other non-motorized vehicles including, but not limited to, skateboards, roller skates, and in-line roller blade skates may not be operated on any of the sidewalks or driveways or in any building on the TAMIU campus.
+Bicycles, skateboards, roller blades, roller skates, and similar wheeled devices are not permitted inside University buildings, residence halls and/or athletics courts/fields.
+Additionally, skateboards and other wheeled items may not be ridden on railings, ramps, curbs, stairs/steps, benches, or other fixtures that may be damaged by these activities, and individuals may be liable for damage to University property caused by these activities.

 A. Campus includes all property owned or controlled by Texas A&M International University also referred to as TAMIU or University.